-Before Tom’s untimely death in 2006, he was writing the White Paper (PDF) in consultation with the group of advisers he dubbed the e-Patient Scholars Working Group, which grew into what has become the Society for Participatory Medicine.
+Before Tom’s untimely death in 2006 (see the obituaries in the NY Times and MedScape), he was writing his manifesto, now known as the White Paper (PDF), in consultation with the group of advisers he dubbed the e-Patient Scholars Working Group.
+They finished the paper and published it a year later, and in 2009 formed our Society for Participatory Medicine.

-Susannah Fox is Associate Director, Digital Strategy, for the Pew Research Center’s Internet & American Life Project and principal author of the Project’s survey reports on e-patients and online health.
-Susannnah presents her perspective as a researcher and does not advocate for any policy or behavioral outcomes.
+At our founding Susannah Fox was Associate Director, Digital Strategy, for the Pew Research Center’s Internet & American Life Project and principal author of the Project’s survey reports on e-patients and online health.
+Susannah presents her perspective as a researcher and does not advocate for any policy or behavioral outcomes.

-Alan Greene is a Clinical Professor at Stanford University’s Lucile Packard Hospital, Chief of Future Health at A.D.A.M.
-Inc., co-founder of DrGreene.com, and author of several books, including Raising Baby Green.
-Dr. Greene has been recognized by Intel’s Internet Health Initiative as one of four pioneering Online Health Heroes “who are developing innovative and compelling new ways to use the Internet to advance public health.”
+Alan Greene is a practicing pediatrician, leader in health technology, international speaker, co-founder of DrGreene.com, and author of several books, including best-selling *Raising Baby Green and *Feeding Baby Green.
+Along with Tom Ferguson, Alan Greene has been recognized by Intel’s Internet Health Initiative as one of four pioneering Online Health Heroes “who are developing innovative and compelling new ways to use the Internet to advance public health.”

 Dan Hoch is a neurologist based at the Massachusetts General Hospital and is an Assistant Professor at Harvard Medical School.
 An early developer of online resources for patients, Dan helped found Braintalk and is active in the American Academy of Neurology, the American Epilepsy Society, and the American Medical Informatics Association.